 Applicants should be undertaking original research to improve the understanding and welfare of animals.
-A letter of application should be sent to the Executive Officer, RSPCA Australia, PO Box E369, Queen Victoria Terrace, Canberra ACT 2600 (tel 06 2311437) by 31 March.
+A letter of application should be sent to the Executive Officer, RSPCA Australia, PO Box E369, Queen Victoria Terrace, Canberra ACT 2600.
+Tel (02) 62311437.
+Applications close 31 March.